sarva26081993/NamasteReact/README.md

 Use of gitignore - we must add files/folders in this file which we do not intend to push on git/ which can be recreated

 Bundlers like parcel or webpack help in shiping created software to production

+# Episode 3

+//Babel is responsible for transpiling jsx to js engine understandable format
+//Babel gets installed as dependency of Parcel, Babel is nothing but npm package

+/*const jsxHeading = <h1 id="heading"> This is Namaste react with JSX </h1> gets
+transpiled into React.createElement in the end*/

+//React Functional Component

+// const HeadingComponent = () => {
+// return <h1>Namaste React functional components</h1>
+// };